MemDeco-WG/KamHooks/README.md

 ## Environment Variables
 [ACTION](https://docs.github.com/zh/actions/reference/workflows-and-actions/variables)

+Important: Do NOT hard-code module or artifact paths inside hooks.
+Use the environment variables injected by Kam so hooks continue to work even when a project's source directory or output directory is customized.
+In particular:
+- Use `$KAM_MODULE_ROOT` for the module source directory (do not assume `src/<id>`).
+- Use `$KAM_DIST_DIR` for the build artifacts/output directory (do not assume `dist/`).
+- Use `$KAM_HOOKS_ROOT` when sourcing shared hook utilities.

 When hooks are executed, Kam injects the following environment variables, which you can use in your scripts:

 | Variable | Description |